Ali1/Plex-Listen-and-WOL-for-Raspbian/README.md

 ## Pre-requisites
 - I don't have a multiuser Plex set up so have not tried if it works with that set up
-- WOL only works on LAN.
-My networks works even if the Pi is on wifi as long as the PC is connected through LAN.
-The PC may need bios configuration to allow Wake-On-Lan
+- WOL only works if the Plex server PC is LAN (ethernet) connected.
+In my own network, my PC is connected on both Wifi (faster) and Ethernet (through a slow bug reliable powerline adapter).
+The PC may need bios configuration to allow Wake-On-Lan so that packets successfully power on the PC.
-- I have a powerline adapter just to get ethernet.
-It's slower so I still use Wifi on my PC and prioritise traffic to get through Wifi but the LAN is connected so the WOLs can come through
 - You will need port forwarding for both the Pi (port 32400) and the PC (choose a different port) for this to work externally.

 ## Install Plex